 In order to ensure a broad outlook of the various issues, the students literally rotate within the delta during their studies: the master starts at the HZ University of Applied Sciences in Middelburg, where they turn their attention to issues in coastal areas.
-The programme will subsequently shift to Van Hall Larenstein in Velp, where river systems are the focus of attention.
+The programme will subsequently shift to VHL in Velp, where river systems are the focus of attention.
 Students will finish their studies at Rotterdam University of Applied Sciences where the emphasis is on water in urban areas.

 The River Delta Development master (MSc) will commence in September 2019.
 The expectation is that the first ‘facilitators of change’ will be available for the water sector as of February 2021.